 A strategy should be developed that will minimise the amount of land disturbed at any one time.
 The strategic approach to progressive rehabilitation of landforms and final decommissioning should be described with particular regard to the impacts in the short, medium and long timeframes.
-The methods to be used for the MGOPD, including backfilling, covering, re-contouring, topsoil handling and revegetation, should be described.
-However, a description of erosion and sediment control could be deferred to section 4.2.2.5.
+The methods to be used for the proposal, including backfilling, covering, re-contouring, topsoil handling and revegetation, should be described.
+A description of erosion and sediment control needs to be given.
 Any proposals to disturb land that would impede or divert overland flow or waterways, and any subsequent reinstatement, during construction or operations should be first described in this section.
 However, the potential impacts of interfering with flow on the quantity and quality of water resources should be assessed in section 4.5.
 Also, the final drainage and seepage control systems and any long-term monitoring plans should be described.